 A Bachelor's degree from an accredited university or college in Human Resources, Organizational Development, Communications or related field.

-A minimum 3-5 years of experience in preparing and delivering best-practice learning and development programming.
+A minimum 3-5 years of experience in preparing and delivering best-practice learning and development programs in addition to performing HR Generalist functions.

 Demonstrated experience supporting employees with diverse backgrounds, skill levels and professional ambitions.

 Desire to professionally learn and grow.

-Ability to travel independently to DeLand campus.
-Should we require an MVR since they will likely be driving COL’s van?
+Must possess current driver license and an insurable driving record through the University’s insurance provider.

+Desire to join a distinct university community committed to inclusive excellence, kindness, and collaboration, as it seeks to move Forward Together in making our community and world a better place.

 Ideal Candidate Qualifications: The ideal candidate’s qualifications include:

-Previous experience or quick to learn working in higher education culture.
+Previous experience in or quick to learn higher education culture.

 ASTD Certified or similar certification.